LaunchCodeEducation/lchs/src/chapters/databases/project.rst

    With the ``UPDATE`` form, users submit text for both ``SET`` and ``WHERE``.

-You want this form to behave in a similar way to ``DELETE``.
+This page should behave in a similar way to ``delete.html``.
 Users will submit TWO text fields, and the ``update_query()`` function will send back a completed query string.